Powerlearnproject/se-day1-assignment-SheddyCurls/README.md

 7. **Innovation:** Software engineering fosters innovation by providing a structured approach to developing new software solutions, driving advancements in technology and contributing to the growth of the industry.

-In summary, software engineering is fundamental to the technology industry as it provides the foundation for creating high-quality, efficient, and secure software solutions that drive innovation and meet the demands of users.

-Identify and describe at least three key milestones in the evolution of software engineering.
+**Identify and describe at least three key milestones in the evolution of software engineering.**

 1. The Software Crisis (1960s-70s): This period highlighted the challenges of developing large, complex software projects.
 Projects often exceeded budgets, were delivered late, or failed entirely.
 This crisis led to the recognition that software development needed a more disciplined, engineering-based approach, marking a shift from ad-hoc coding to structured methodologies.